fadhli00/DetectionLab/phase-1/README.md

 | OPT2 | 192.168.3.1 | LAN 2 |
 | OPT3 | 192.168.4.1 | LAN 3 |

-pfSense serves as the **default gateway** for all internal networks and is responsible for enforcing security boundaries between them.
+Each interface acts as the default gateway for its network, making pfSense the single enforcement point for all routing and security decisions.

 ---

 ### 🔄 Traffic Flow Philosophy

+From the beginning, I followed a few simple rules:

 - Outbound internet access is allowed from all LANs.
 - Inter-LAN traffic is **blocked by default**.
-- Exceptions are made only for **centralized logging** and required services.
+- Exceptions exist only for **centralized logging and required services**.
-- All access is controlled through explicit, documented firewall rules.

-This design ensures strong isolation while still maintaining operational visibility across the environment.
+- Every exception must be intentional, minimal, and traceable.

+This approach forces discipline and mirrors real-world environments, where visibility and control matter more than convenience.
+It also sets the stage for later phases—detection, logging, and investigation—by ensuring that every packet has a reason to exist.

 ---